onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 If the selected files have any QoS requirements defined, they are displayed on the list along with their status of fulfillment, matching storages, transfer statistics, and other information.
 It is possible to remove selected QoS requirements unless they are inherited from any parent directory.

 ![QoS requirements browser](../../images/user-guide/web-file-browser/feature-qos-requirements.png#screenshot)

 ### Run workflow

 This action brings up a modal containing a list of all the uploaded workflows, that you can choose to run your file on.
 To read more about the functionality of the workflows head over to [autiomation guide](automation.md)

 ![Run workflow modal](../../images/user-guide/web-file-browser/feature-run-workflow.png#screenshot)

 ### Rename
 The basic operation used to change the file name.

 ![Rename file modal](../../images/user-guide/web-file-browser/feature-rename.png#screenshot)

 ### Create symbolic link

-This action lets you create a symbolic link to single file or directory nad place it in a chosen destination.
+This action lets you create a symbolic link to a single file or directory and place it in a chosen destination.
-Symbolic link also known as a symlink , is a file that acts as a reference or pointer to another file or directory.
-To place symbolic link in directory you are in, click on the highlighted button in top right corner.
+ A symbolic link also known as a symlink, is a file that acts as a reference or pointer to another file or directory.
+To place a symbolic link in the directory you are in, click on the highlighted button in the top right corner.

 ![Create symbolic link feature](../../images/user-guide/web-file-browser/feature-sumbolic-link.png#screenshot)

 ### Create hard link

-As above this action lets you create a hard link to single file or directory nad place it in a chosen destination.
+As above this action lets you create a hard link to a single file and place it in a chosen destination.
 A hard link is a reference to a file that points directly to the underlying data of that file on a file system.
 In simpler terms, a hard link is an additional name or entry for an existing file.
-Multiple hard links can exist for a single file, and they all refer to the same underlying data on the disk
+Multiple hard links can exist for a single file, and they all refer to the same underlying data on the disk.

-To place a hardlink follow the same steps as you would with placing a symbolic link.
+To place a hard link follow the same steps as you would with placing a symbolic link.
-As you create hardlink, the original file or directory will now display label with amount of hard links created to this file.
-You can click on the label you will see the list of existing hard links in **Details** modal.
+As you create a hard link, the original file will now display a label with the number of hard links created to this file.
+You can click on the label you will see the list of existing hard links in the **Details** modal.

 ![Create hard link feature](../../images/user-guide/web-file-browser/feature-hard-link.png#screenshot)

 ### Copy, Cut and Paste

-The  **copy** or **cut** action from the context-menu can be used on one or more selected items.
+The **copy** or **cut**** action from the context menu can be used on one or more selected items.
 Then, a **paste** action will appear in the toolbox, which can be used to copy or move the files to the current working directory.